 And let our ordered lives confess The beauty of Thy peace.

-Feeling the peace of Love’s presence can lessen our fears and worries, heal and reassure us – whether we take three or eight hours of sleep, take naps or not.
+Feeling the peace of Love’s presence can lessen our fears and worries about sleeplessness and its effects.
+That peace can heal and reassure us – whether we take three or eight hours of sleep, take naps or not.
 Cultivating an approach in life that focuses on the stable and rooted reassurance of the divine, rather than on our fears, can do more for our health than all the changing theories focused on manipulating our sleep patterns.